Why Use Chlorine Dioxide?

 How Are Chlorine Dioxide Treatments Completed?

-Set up for treatment requires sealing the treatment area and setting up fans for even distribution of gas.
-Set up also includes increasing the humidity to around 65%.
-Actual treatment time is typically six hours or less once the area is sealed and humidified.
-Assess efficacy by monitoring and achieving a concentration-time (CT) value known to be effective against pathogens from lab studies.
-Bioassays and swabs are also an option to confirm efficacy.
-The gas aerates quickly allowing the facility to be up and running promptly.
+Set up for treatment requires sealing the treatment area and utilizing an engineered configuration of application lines and fans to facilitate an even distribution of gas.
+Unlike other CD treatments, IFC does not require humidification or altering the temperature or relative humidity of the treatment area.
+Treatment times typically range from six to eight hours once the area is sealed.
+Gas concentrations and time (often referred to as concentration-time or CT) are actively measured during the treatment process to achieve values known to be effective against pathogens and other microbial threats.
+Upon cessation of the gas generation process, the gas aerates quickly allowing the facility to be up and running promptly with no post-cleaning necessary.
 Completion of most CD treatments takes less than one day.
-Chlorine Dioxide sterilizes almost any size area including tarped equipment, small rooms, spiral freezers or even large processing facilities.
+Chlorine dioxide sterilizes almost any size area including electrical junction boxes, tarped equipment, small rooms, spiral freezers and even large multi-million cubic foot processing facilities.

-Above all, IFC’s knowledge and experience in food plants assures regulatory compliance and high standards of safety.
+Above all, IFC’s knowledge and experience in food production plants assures regulatory compliance and the highest standards of safety.

 Biological Efficacy of Chlorine Dioxide